bic-berkeley/psych-214-fall-2016/pca_solution.rst

 Time for the PCA.

-We are going to use the *unscaled* covariance.
+We are going to use the *unscaled* covariance across time.
 This is given by the matrix multiplication of ``X`` with its transpose.
 Calculate this:

 .. nbplot::